Creative project tracking with a time ladder

 Time Ladder Journal Framework

 A time ladder is a way to see any project unfolding and acts as simple project planning.
-It can be used for projects with clear timelines or projects that are less defined.
+It can be used for projects with clear timelines or projects that are less defined because it allows for reflecting on the activities that have been experienced and see the passing of time.

 This is meant to be drawn in a dot journal planner or any regularly used notebook.
 Dates represent the passing of time and create a “ladder” in the middle of a page.
 The segments can be broken up however you please.
 Generally, the time is broken up into reasonable chunks of time to track.
 It could be weekly, bi-weekly, or monthly.